CDCgov/data-exchange-upload/upload-server/readme.md

 #### Local file system target

-To use a local file system target, you simply need to set a directory path. *Note that the service will create the path if it does not exist*
+To use a local file system target, simply set a directory path. *Note that the service will create the path if it does not exist*

 *configs/local/delivery.yml*: